How does a decision to spay or neuter connect to canine arthritis?

 Benefits of Gonadectomy: Females

 A primary reason that veterinarians recommend spaying is to remove the ability of a dog to get pregnant (contributing to pet overpopulation).
-Additional reasons to spay a female dog include reducing the incidence of mammary, uterine, cervical and ovarian cancer and preventing pyometra (an infection of the uterus).
+Additional reasons to spay a female dog include reducing the incidence of mammary, uterine, cervical and ovarian cancer and preventing pyometra (a life-threatening infection of the uterus).

 Spayed (and neutered) dogs have also been shown to have increased life expectancy compared to intact dogs, yet there are a number of factors that likely influence these results and a true causation effect cannot be concluded.
 The cause of death appears to differ between spayed and neutered and intact dogs, with spayed/neutered dogs more likely to die of cancer or immune-mediated conditions and intact dogs more likely to die of trauma or infection.

-Mammary (breast) cancer is the most common tumor in intact female dogs, and 50% of these tumors are malignant (aggressive, can spread and potentially be deadly).
+Mammary (breast) cancer is a common tumor in intact female dogs, and 50% of these tumors are malignant (aggressive, can spread and potentially be deadly).
 In 1969, a study came out that reported the incidence of mammary cancer related to the timing of spay.
 These statistics have been the foundation of our recommendations for spaying dogs for nearly 50 years.
+The statistics from this research suggest the following:

 When spayed before the first heat cycle there is an 0.5% increased risk of developing mammary cancer.
 This means there is a very little chance of developing mammary cancer and therefore a protective effect of removing the ovaries before they produce any heat cycles.